devjoda/launchandfixcod/README.md

 ### Language support

-English is the only supported language, and it's recommended to set your language to English (US) in the Battle.net client under the general tab.
+**English (US) is the only supported language.**

+It's recommended to set your language to English (US) in the Battle.net client under the general tab.

-If the Battle.net language is set to German for instance, the Battle.net login process name will appear as "In Battle.net einloggen" in Windows, while the script is looking for a process named "Battle.net Login".
+If the Battle.net language is set to German for instance, the Battle.net login process name will appear as "In Battle.net einloggen" in Windows.
+The script however is looking for a process named "Battle.net Login.

-However, adding support to your local language is easy:
+Adding support to your local language is easy:
 1) Right click the .bat and select edit in NotePad
 2) Press CTRL+H to bring forth the replace window
 3) Input the following in the 'Find what' form: Blizzard Battle.net Login
-4) Input the translated process name in the 'Replace with' form (i.e. "In Battle.net einloggen")
+4) Input the translated process name (can easily be located in task manager) in the 'Replace with' form: In Battle.net einloggen
 5) Replace line 22, 32, 84
-6) Save

-The following should reflect the changes:

 Line 22:
 ```